seL4/website/Contribute/dco.md

 title: Developer Certificate of Origin (DCO)
 sub: '
   <p>The seL4 Foundation does not require any contributor license
   agreements or other documents for contributions.
-It uses the the sign-off process as the Linux kernel, the so-called Developer Certificate of Origin.
+It uses the same sign-off process as the Linux kernel, the so-called Developer Certificate of Origin.
   </p>'